Skip to main content

 Teamspace access levels

-When defining a user's or group's access level this applies to all content within a teamspace.
-Please see the below for how each access level is defined:
+When defining a user's or group's access level this applies to all content within a Teamspace.
+Teamspaces have the same access levels as content:

 • Have the authority to execute all the functions that other roles can perform (read below)

-• Edit, publish, unpublish, and move content in teamspace
+• Edit, publish, unpublish, and move content in the Teamspace

 • Can see all the cards in the courses, highlight text and make comments